arpitbbhayani/codechef/README.md

 # codechef
 ------------------------

-My solutions to codechef questions
+My solutions to codechef questions.
+The file name are mapped to question codes.